mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 We also had these "intern diversity panels" where I think about once a month, a set group of maybe ten to twenty interns would have the opportunity to ask questions or voice any concerns or struggles with two FTEs.
 Again I think this was another chance for us to learn more about MSTF/living in Seattle, but the hosts mentioned that it was also a space where we can destress on more work-related stuff.
 Out of the ten or twenty interns, we only had like five interns actually attend on the first panel before it dwindled down and eventually I was the last intern standing.

-This set of panels also gave us a like $100 Visa giftcard that we could use to buy food since those panels usually have food when they're in person.
+This set of panels also gave us a $100 Visa gift card that we could use to buy food since those panels usually have food when they're in person.
 For the first panel (which was also on my first day), I thought I read somewhere that we were supposed to order food and bring it (virtually) to the panel.
 I ended up ordering some pizza and it turns out no one else ordered food.
 Luckily my pizza came late and I wasn't the only one awkwardly eating during the panel lol.

 There were also these "fireside chats" which I think was organized through co-creation.
 Interns had the opportunity to have a small chat with some MSTF execs, I think something like three or four interns.
 Since the intern groups were small, there wasn't that much space and I never got to check this one out :(.

 # Training Videos

-A ton of companies have required empoyee training on stuff like diversity and confidentiality.
+A ton of companies have required employee training on stuff like diversity and confidentiality.
 Sometimes these trainings are more involved and have quizzes, videos, and reading articles like online school.
 For some reason, one of the training videos was like a TV show or movie with SUPER high production quality with good lighting, acting, cameras, etc. They literally opened with "last time on {the training video's series name}" and did a quick recap for previous episodes/seasons (they were on like season four or something for my required training).
 I think this was the confidentiality training and it was pretty entertaining just like a regular TV show.

 # Returning

 Internships are great opportunities to explore different career paths, especially since interns have so much mobility and can intern a few months at a time without any consequences.
 I've been coding for about nine years when starting my internship and I've always been super passionate about coding and building things, but this internship led me to discover that software engineering isn't where I want to take my career.
 There's a big difference between writing software on your own and writing software with a team to be used by millions of people and I'm glad this internship gave me that experience.
-I still love coding (I mean check out my green boxes on GitHub lol) and I don't forsee that passion dying anytime soon.
-I personally find a career in hardware/electrical engineering much more fulfulling for me at the moment so that's where I'm taking my career.
+I still love coding (I mean check out my green boxes on GitHub lol) and I don't foresee that passion dying anytime soon.
+I personally find a career in hardware/electrical engineering much more fulfilling for me at the moment so that's where I'm taking my career.
 If my passions or circumstances change in the future, I can always switch out of hardware engineering (HWE) into software engineering (SWE), but going from SWE to HWE is unheard of.

 I actually kinda had imposter syndrome for like the first time and didn't think my performance was up to par.
 Maybe this was because of the remote internship experience or I continuously compared myself to my previous internship performance and experience, but I ended up getting a return offer to join under my manager x4's group and had strong feedback from my mentor and manager.
 I heard that like 80% of interns get a return offer and you have to try really hard to not get a return offer so don't sweat it too much.